SanicTK2/iidxguide/docs/c_dimensions.md

 [This page](http://jahhoo.ldblog.jp/archives/17971701.html) has measurements taken from an old cabinet.

 * Bass platform is 10cm.
-* Bass platform to key panel is about 90cm from the diagram; in reality it's around 92-93cm.
+* Bass platform to key panel is about 90cm from the diagram; in reality it's around 90-93cm.
 * For LCD cabs, key panel (measured from wood, not acrylic panel) to bottom of monitor is 23.5cm.

 ![Uniana cab dimensions](/assets/img/uniana_dimensions.jpg)

 The drawing above is from Korean cab manual from Uniana.
 Key measurements should be mostly the same, with an exception that Uniana cabs tend to use larger monitors that are farther back and slightly higher up.

+## What if my monitor at home is smaller or larger?

+To get an equivalent experience, use an [FOV calculator as explained here](/external_resources#fov-calculator), which would give you an accurate screen distance to compensate for monitor size difference.

 ## Further reading